 - Controversial weapons

-- Coal Companies where more than 5% of their revenue relates to coal are exlcuded.
-If such companies have a concrete, imminent plan for transition away from coal, an exemption from the 5% limit may be given.
+- Coal (companies in which more than 30% of their revenue relates to coal).

-- Oil Companies in which more than 40% of reserves are at risk of not being extracted (also known as stranded assets).
+- Oil (companies in which more than 40% of reserves are at risk of not being extracted -also known as stranded assets).

 - Oil sands

 - Tobacco

 Exclusion of countries/government bonds